EvelynSubarrow/CobaltLongclaw/README.md

 # CobaltLongclaw
-A event-driven python3 IRC bot, capable of maintaining hundreds of simultaneous connections through Tor or a list of SOCKS proxies, with an interactive IPython shell for manipulation.
+A event-driven python3 IRC bot, capable of maintaining hundreds of simultaneous connections through Tor or a list of proxies (
+SOCKS 4/5, HTTP connect, and open linux shells with telnet are supported), with an interactive IPython shell for manipulation.

 CobaltLongclaw's event system is derived from that of [Bitbot](https://github.com/jesopo/bitbot), although the separator is a '/',